-In this article we are going to take a look at this component of the XenDesktop/XenApp infrastructure.
+This guide will walk you through the steps to install XenDesktop/XenApp infrastructure.
 First we will install the product, followed by discussing the available options within the component.

 With Citrix XenDesktop/XenApp 7.x Citrix delivers a new management console called Citrix Director.
 Citrix Director is used for showing the current usage information and is also the tool for supporting the end-users.